Work About

 Novelty needs scaffolding.

-Dynamic pricing was a genuinely new concept for most participants.
-The design had to do the work of educating users in context - short, inline explanations outperformed onboarding tours and help documentation by a wide margin.
+Dynamic pricing was new to most participants - short, inline explanations outperformed onboarding tours by a wide margin.

 Learning 02

-Terminal, Publish, and Signal serve fundamentally different user goals.
-Early attempts to create a unified design language across all three created confusion.
-The right approach was a shared token system with distinct interaction patterns per product.
+A unified language created confusion.
+The right approach: a shared token system with distinct interaction patterns per product.

 Learning 03